 In some cases, removing a dead or diseased tree may be necessary to avoid damage to your roof or foundation.
 Growing trees may need to be thinned if they are close to power lines.
 Most tree removal jobs are beyond the capability of the average homeowner.
 Trust the certified arborists at ABC to advise you on whether a tree needs to be removed.
 We’ll get the job done right, without any damage to your home or surrounding vegetation.

 Our tree experts will arrive on your property with all the tools they need to complete the job.
-The team will first conduct a site survey to determine what obstacles might be a factor in trimming and or removing your tree, whether it is a fence, a beloved garden, vehicles or overhead utility lines.
-Then, our arborists will inspect the trunk for signs of decay and assess the risk for damage as the tree is trimmed and or felled.
+The team will first conduct a site survey to determine what obstacles — whether it is a fence, a beloved garden, vehicles or overhead utility line — might be a factor in trimming or removing your tree.
+Then, our arborists will inspect the trunk for signs of decay and assess the risk for damage as the tree is trimmed or felled.

-Trees are a very valuable asset, so you should make sure to only hire the most well-qualified professionals to handle your tree care and removal.
-ABC shows we take our tree care seriously by hiring staff with the following credentials:
+Trees are a very valuable asset, so make sure to only hire the most well-qualified professionals to handle your tree care and removal needs.
+ABC shows we take our tree care seriously by employing staff with the following credentials:

-Our customers tell us that they chose ABC for tree removal because of our highly trained and experienced staff.
-We conduct thorough background checks and drug testing on all our employees so that you can feel safe with our technicians on your property.
-Our experts don’t just perform tree removal; we can also handle tree trimming, fertilization and other needs you might have, all year long.
+Our customers tell us that they chose ABC for tree removal because of our highly trained, experienced staff.
+ABC conducts thorough background checks and drug testing on all employees so you can feel safe with our technicians on your property.
+Our experts don’t just perform tree removal; we can also handle tree trimming, fertilization and any other landscaping and lawn care needs you might have.